PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 Rather than each partition having its own secondary index (a local index), we can construct a global index that covers data in all partitions.
 A global index must also be partitioned, but it can be partitioned differently from the primary key index.

-We call this kind of index term-partitioned, because the term we’re looking for determines the partition of the index.
+We call this kind of index term-partitioned, because the term we're looking for determines the partition of the index.
 As before, we can partition the index by the term itself, or using a hash of the term.

 The advantage of a global (term-partitioned) index over a document-partitioned index is that it can make reads more efficient.
 The downside of a global index is that writes are slower and more complicated, because a write to a single document may now affect multiple partitions of the index.